 Finally, to access a Stripe payment platform for your business’s website, you’ll simply have to pay the Stripe payment processing fee of 2.9% of the transaction amount, plus $0.30.
 That’s right, you won’t have to pay any setup or monthly fees to use Stripe payments on your business’s website.

 Square made their debut with in-person payments solutions and changed the game with their iPad POS system.
 But in 2016, Square came out with their very own online payment solution, pitting them against other online payment services.
-Thus, the Stripe vs. Square question has become more and more relevant over years since.
+Since then, the Stripe vs. Square dilemma has only grown for business owners.

 So, how does Square stack up to Stripe?
-Let’s zoom into the details on this contender before we draw any conclusion.
+Let’s zoom into the details on this contender before we draw any conclusions.

 Square online payments come with most of the draws that Square in-person payments boast—they offer fast deposits, reporting tools, and PCI-compliance.
-Even more upsides start to roll in if you choose to build your online store through Weebly and accept online payments through Square.
+Even more upsides are added to the list if you choose to build your online store through Weebly and accept online payments through Square.
 You’ll be able to access customizable website themes, a top-rated mobile app for backend reporting, and a free custom domain for a year.
 Plus, you’ll be able to access shipping labels, inventory management, advanced analytics, and marketing tools through Weebly and Square.

-Having dug into all the intricacies of Stripe vs Square, we would be remiss if we didn’t mention one other online payments option that you should consider.
-To be sure, Stripe vs. Square isn’t the be-all and end-all of online payment options.
-PayPal is another main contender for online payment processing for small business.
+Having dug into all the intricacies of Stripe vs Square, we would be remiss if we didn’t mention one other online payment option that you should consider.
+To be sure, Stripe and Square aren’t the be-all and end-all of online payment options.
+PayPal is another main contender for small businesses looking for online payment processing.
 PayPal is actually one of the other online payment options available that is small business-friendly.
 Their entry-level checkout experience—Payflow Link—will only cost you $0.10 per transaction.

 That said, it’s only a payment gateway, and will require you to come to the table with your own merchant account.
 But if you already have your own merchant account for your business, then PayPal could be another viable option for online payments.
 If you’re eager for more details on how PayPal compares to Stripe and Square, check out our review on Stripe vs. PayPal to get a better idea.

 As you move forward with all of this information about Stripe vs. Square, keep it top-of-mind when choosing your online payment platform.
-Each will serve your business differently, because each was made with a different kind of business in mind, so be sure that you’re choosing the right online payment experience that fits your business’s and your customer’s needs when considering Square vs. Stripe.
+Each will serve your business in a different way because each was made with a different kind of business in mind.
+With that said be sure that you’re choosing the right online payment experience that fits your business’s and your customer’s needs when considering Square vs. Stripe.